annleefores/cruddur/journal/week0.md

 ### Conceptual Design

-This is a high level design where only the basic working of the project is depicted.
-Mostly used to convey the idea to business stakeholders or other non technical members.
-This type of designing is also called a **Napkin Design** because it can be drawn on a napkin when you get that spur-of-the-moment idea.
+This is a high-level design that only shows the project's basic operation.
+Typically used to communicate an idea to business stakeholders or other non-technical members.
+Because it can be done on a napkin on the spur of the moment, this type of design is also known as a **Napkin Design**.

 ### Logical Design

-In this stage of the design use the services provided by CSP to create a blueprint diagram of how each services are connected and used.
-Don't go into in depth details of each service just an icon and name indicating what it is.
-This type of design is also called a **Blueprint**.
+Use the services provided by CSP to create a blueprint diagram of how each service is connected and used.
+Don't go into specifics about each service; just an icon and a name to indicate what it is.
+This is also referred to as a **Blueprint**.

 ### Physical Design

-Represents the actual thing thats built including the specification of each services, IP address, ARN, API gateway, etc.
+Represents the actual thing that is built, including the specifications of each service, IP address, ARN, API gateway, and so on.

 ### Common Dictionary

 - Ask dump questions
-- Pretend that you are the end user interacting with this service.
+- Assume you are an end user interacting with this service.
 - Document everything !!!

 ## Frameworks for building a project

 ### TOGAF

-An architectural framework that provides methods and tools for assisting in the acceptance, production, use and maintenance of an enterprise architecture.
-Maps closely to AWS Well-Architected Tool.
+An architectural framework that provides methods and tools to help with the acceptance, production, use, and maintenance of enterprise architecture.
+Similar to the AWS Well-Architected Tool.

 ### AWS Well-Architected Tool